wsydney76/craft4-ddev-starter/README.md

     * Page Template: Create a page that renders a custom page template, e.g. for more specific section indexes with eager loading enabled.
 This is also the place where plugins can install their own pages.
 * News section
 * Person section
     * Default: Just photo, name, job description, social links.
-This is used in content components like testimonnial, team, where details do not matter.
+This is used in content components like testimonial, team, where details do not matter.
 Does not have its own page.
     * Profile: More details, like short bio, works.
 Plugins can use this type, e.g. for an actress profile, and provide their own frontend pages.
 * Legal section.
 Use for privacy, imprint.
 Shown in footer navigation
 * 'Content Section' Embedded section with Features/Team/Testimonial types.